"Success is not final. Failure is not fatal. It is the courage to continue that counts."

 Lina Lo, PhD, ACC, CPCC, CPQC

 As a Coach, I connect with people in real conversations about real issues to take stock, take charge, and then take action.
 I’ve lived as an expat for over 40 years in the UK, USA, Indonesia, and Taiwan.
 As expats, we are spread out all over the globe with many having parents in one country, children in another, our workplace in a third, and often family members holding different national passports.
 In the era of Covid-19, the majority of us have been sheltering in place at home, continuing working as professionals, and acting as teachers, caregivers, and cleaners all rolled into one.
-Separation and inability to travel add to the worry, stress, isolation, anxiety, and a strange sense of isolation.
+Separation and inability to travel add to the worry, stress, anxiety, and a strange sense of isolation.
 How do we maintain a high level mental fitness to react positively and not overwhelmed all the time?
-I’m a personal and professional development coach working with expats to master their constant transitions through roles, cultures, and locales.
+As an adult third culture/cross cultural kid, I work with expats to master their constant transitions through roles, cultures, and locales.

 My first attempt at a Ph.D. focused on physical oceanography unraveling some of the secrets of the ocean’s role in climate change.
 This ended, disappointingly, in an ABD – All But Dissertation – and gave me my first big lesson in recognizing and confronting obstacles to success.
 My second attempt at a Ph.D. was successful, but took 15 years while balancing that dissertation-work-life triangle.
 I ended not only with my Ph.D. in Information Systems studying the multi-dimensional paths through which knowledge flows, but also with a library of lessons learned from my own and others’ personal transformative experiences towards success.